Back to top

 So, what do we have to thank for this remarkable turn of fate?
 And why London?

-“The spirit of those in the industry, combined with London’s global appeal, has never faltered,” comments ExCeL’s CEO Jeremy Rees.
+“The spirit of those in the industry, combined with London’s global appeal, has never faltered,” comments Excel’s CEO Jeremy Rees.
 “London is where the world meets.
 Just last month it was voted the best city in the world to impress clients and regularly retains its crown as Europe’s leading hub for tech investment.
 Trade shows are well placed to not just capitalise on this but to act as a catalyst for import/export, as well as act as a halo effect.”

 The data supports this.
 At its height, £165 billion was transacted at UK events with every borough in London receiving a share of the £12.9 billion spent by inbound tourism.
-Working with the likes of Visit Britain, London & Partners and Business London, ExCeL has been able to lure global household brands to the capital, with some leading tech giants generating upwards of £100 million in a single day.
+Working with the likes of Visit Britain, London & Partners and Business London, Excel has been able to lure global household brands to the capital, with some leading tech giants generating upwards of £100 million in a single day.

 But for all its 69 Michelin star restaurants and 123,000 hotel rooms, London also unveiled another key benefactor in May 2022.

 “The high-speed Elizabeth line has been a game-changer,” continues Rees.
-“It’s removed the friction of traveling across London meaning door-to-door, ExCeL is just 12 minutes from the West End and 43 from Heathrow Airport.
+“It’s removed the friction of traveling across London meaning door-to-door, Excel is just 12 minutes from the West End and 43 from Heathrow Airport.
 That means more visitors, a higher likelihood of C-Suite guests and a longer dwell time.”

 Unquestionably, the appetite for trade - and with it trade shows - has returned.
 According to a recent Bellweather Report, firms are pressing ahead with their spending plans and increasing marketing budgets.

-“What we’ve seen in the events sector is for those parties to focus their budgets on tier-one events, with tier-one marketing and, most importantly for London and ExCeL, in tier-one cities.”
+“What we’ve seen in the events sector is for those parties to focus their budgets on tier-one events, with tier-one marketing and, most importantly for London and Excel, in tier-one cities.”

 So, what of the future?